 Can’t Read My Poker Face

-When Natalie Hill, Charlie’s best friend, went to clean the room of Mr. Caine, the Frost Casino’s largest “whale” (someone who spends about the equivalent of a small island in a single weekend without so much as flinch), she was shocked by what she saw.
+It all starts when Natalie Hill, Charlie’s best friend, goes to clean the room of Mr. Caine, the Frost Casino’s largest “whale” (someone who spends about the equivalent of a small island in a single weekend without so much as flinch).

-We don’t see it on screen, but what Nat spots on Caine’s laptop is bad.
+We don’t see it on screen, but Nat spots something bad on Caine’s laptop.
 So bad, in fact, that Natalie quickly snaps a photo with her phone and flees the room to report it.

 Unfortunately, she doesn’t go to the police.
 She goes to the casino’s acting manager, Sterling Frost Jr.

-Frost Jr. sends Natalie home and promises her that he’ll take care of the matter.
+As it turns out, Frost Jr. has cooked up an elaborate scheme to scam Caine out of a hefty sum of money—which he won’t be able to do if Caine goes to jail.
+So he sends Natalie home and promises her that he’ll take care of the matter.
 Of course, what he really means is that he’ll have his head of security, Cliff, go to her house and kill both her and her husband, Jerry, framing it as a murder-suicide.

 It would’ve been the perfect crime if they hadn’t overlooked Charlie’s relationship with Natalie.